dimitriaugusto/simple-api-consumer/README.md

 # simple-api-consumer
-A simple API consumer that follows Clear Architecture principles
+A simple API consumer that follows Clear Architecture principles.